 Researchers around the world are looking at different aspects of nystagmus with the aim of developing better diagnostics, treatments and therapies, prevention and cure.

-A lot of this work still focuses on how the eye movements are controlled and the understanding of this is far from complete.
-However, it is hoped that as the research continues in this field more effective treatment options will be available for those people with nystgamus.
+A lot of this work still focuses on how the eye movements are controlled and the understanding of this is still far from complete.
+It is hoped that as research continues in this field more effective treatment options will be available for people with nystagmus.

 Drug treatments for nystagmus

-As there is a continual development in the understanding of nystgamus various drugs have been used to manage the condition.
-Botulinum toxin injections have been shown to help some people with acquired nystgamus due to MS, although not in people with congenital nystgamus.
+As the understanding of nystagmus continues to grow, various drugs are being used to manage the condition.
+Botulinum toxin injections have been shown to help some people with the acquired form of nystagmus associated with multiple sclerosis, though these are not usually effective in people with congenital nystagmus.

-Gabapentin and memantine have also been show to have some success at reducing the effects of acquired nystagmus in some people and they are currently being trialled on people with congenital nystgamus.
-However, they do not work for everyone and can have side effects.
+The drugs gabapentin, baclofen and memantine have also proved to have some success at reducing the effects of acquired nystagmus in some people and they are currently being trialled on people with congenital nystagmus.
+Sadly, they do not work for everyone and can have unpleasant side effects.

 Alternative therapies for nystagmus

-Some relaxation therapies may help indirectly by reducing stress and helping people to stay calm.
-It has been found that with congenital nystagmus the calmer an individual is, the less their eyes move.
-People with acquired nystagmus also find that anxiety, fatigue and illness can make the oscillopsia worse.
+Relaxation techniques can help indirectly by reducing stress and helping people to stay calm.
+It has been found that, with both congenital and acquired nystagmus, the calmer and more rested a person is, the less the impact of their nystagmus on their sight and general well being.
+This can mean improved vision and a greater ability to focus.
+People with acquired nystagmus also find that the worst effects of oscillopsia are alleviated if they are free of anxiety, fatigue and stress.